 The 21st Century Integrated Digital Experience Act (IDEA) requires all government-produced digital products, including websites and applications, to be consistent, modern, and mobile-friendly.
 Under the law, all new and redesigned websites must:

-- Be accessible to individuals with disabilities bv applying section 508 of the Rehabilitation Act of 1973
+- Be accessible to individuals with disabilities by applying section 508 of the Rehabilitation Act of 1973 and the most current Web Content Accessibility Guidelines

 - Not duplicate any legacy websites